The Simple Path to Wealth, by JL Collins

 - Don’t try to be too smart and “beat the market” by picking single stocks and indulging in short-term investing.
 Accept “average” returns and seek excitement elsewhere while letting indexing do the heavy lifting.
 As Jack Bogle said about people successfully beating the market: “I have been in the business 61 years, and I can’t do it.
 I have never met anybody who did it.
 I have never met anybody who met anybody who can do it”.

 - Everybody makes money when the market is rising.
-Wealth is created based on what you do during the times the market is collapsing: toughen up, ignore the noise, and ride out the storm.
+Wealth is created based on what you do when the market collapses: toughen up, ignore the noise, and ride out the storm.

 - When you invest, look at these three factors:

 - What level of risk do you find acceptable?
 There are no risk-free investments.
-Once you accumulate wealth, you can only pick and choose which type of risk you want to manage.
+Once you accumulate wealth, you can only choose the type of risk you want to manage.

 - What is your investment horizon?
 Long-term or short-term?